Tayeb-Ahmed-TAS/DSA-with-CPP/Character ArraysStrings/Find Shortest Path/README.md

 # Find Displacement

-## Givem a lomg route containing N,S,E,W directions, find the shortest path to reach the location(destination)
+## Given a lomg route containing N,S,E,W directions, find the shortest path to reach the location(destination)

 ## Understanding the problem